-Mr. Otis has served as a Director of Verizon since 2006 and is a member of the Audit Committee, the Finance Committee and the Human Resources Committee.
+Mr. Otis has served as a Director of Verizon since 2006.
+He is Chairperson of the Human Resources Committee and a member of the Audit Committee and the Finance Committee.
 He is also a director of VF Corporation (since 2004).